Degenerate quantum erasure decoding: Methods

 For our BP decoders, we set $T_{\max}=100$.
 The average iteration count scales as $O(\log\log n)$ at relevant error rates, as discussed later.
-For (A)MBP, unless otherwise stated, we use the group random schedule (Appendix~\ref{sec:grp_rnd}), and select $\alpha^*$ from $1.2,1.19,\dots,0.3$ is using adaptive scheme.
+For (A)MBP, unless otherwise stated, we use the group random schedule (Supplementary Note~8), and select $\alpha^*$ from $1.2,1.19,\dots,0.3$ is using adaptive scheme.